 Fast-changing auto industry

-What does software-defined-vehicle means for the global automotive industry
+What does software-defined-vehicle mean for the global automotive industry?

 How software-defined vehicles are changing the automotive business

 To build their organizations to deliver software-defined cars, automobile manufacturers must invest huge amounts of people and expertise in creating software for future vehicles.
 But with all the costs of such a complex operation, a software-defined vehicle unlocks new opportunities that can be limitless.
 Omnipresent software is a chance to create new business models and monetize driver data.
 Automotive companies gain access to many behavioral data that translate into customized products and services and unleash additional revenue streams when collaborating with 3rd party providers – like car insurance providers.
 A decade before, the smartphone market had been observing a similar revolution once phones gained operating systems, app stores, and a new market for apps delivered by 3rd party providers.

 A vehicle equipped with a software system that can be updated over the air (OTA updates) and upgraded with aftermarket solutions (in-vehicle infotainment functions, automation apps, safety management, convenience features, etc.) is a priceless upselling channel enabling vehicle manufacturers to create long-time relationships with its drivers and partners.
 As we observe the first software-defined vehicles on the market, the change in the automotive industry is a chance for these agile companies to adopt innovative technology and monetize new business models.
 Thanks to the growing demand for shared mobility solutions (including all kinds of motor vehicles), connectivity and data exchange teams investing in dealing with software complexity in the vehicle industry are a good way to stay relevant in the future.

 How automotive companies work with external experts